kurtex/mcpClientWithGemini/README.md

 5.  **Run the client:**

     Open a new terminal.
-The client also needs the `MCP_SERVER_TOKEN` to authenticate.
-You can set it as an environment variable before running the client:
+The client needs the `MCP_SERVER_TOKEN` to authenticate with the server.
+You can set it as an environment variable before running the client.
+This token will be sent with every prompt to the server for verification.

     ```bash
     export MCP_SERVER_TOKEN=your_secret_token